 - Have recent shifts in American religiosity inhibited or strengthened the various forms of civic engagement associated with democratic citizenship?
 In what ways?
 How do religious institutions, discourses, and practices either contribute to or undermine civic engagement?

-- As growing socioeconomic inequality and new dynamics of participation and exclusion shape American civil society, have patterns of religious affiliation, organization, and intensity been affected?
+- As socioeconomic and racial inequality, as well as new dynamics of participation and exclusion, shape American civil society, have patterns of religious affiliation, organization, and intensity been affected?
 In what ways?
 Conversely, have religious leaders and organizations responded to socioeconomic change and new patterns of associational life?
-How?
+How so?

 - What new constructive conceptions of democracy are emerging from within or among different religious and spiritual traditions?
 Relatedly, what immanent critiques of antidemocratic tendencies within different religious and spiritual traditions can be identified and articulated?